Unit of Chinese Studies

 - Prof. F. Dikötter (University of Hong Kong)

-In addition to individual research areas, staff members are involved in transnational research projects at the Department level.
+In addition to individual research areas, staff members are involved in different national or transnational research projects at the Department level.

 Main research areas :